abbasveera72-source/M.Abbas.github.io/_posts/2026-05-13-managing-assignments-quizzes-and-labs.md

 ---

 While reflecting on my second semester, I also explored some of the professional activities shared by **Dr. Bilal Ahmad** on LinkedIn.
-It helped me understand how the concepts we learn in OOP and DBMS connect with research, industry practices, and real-world problem solving.
+It helped me understand how the skills we are learning in university connect with research, industry practices, and real-world problem solving.

 **Connect on LinkedIn:** [Dr. Bilal Ahmad](https://www.linkedin.com/in/drbilalphd/)

-#DrBilalAhmad #UET #ComputerEngineering #OOP #DBMS #StudentLife
+#DrBilalAhmad